otaaaviio/library/README.md

 - /sessions
 - /userbooks

-#### All endpoints, except /sessions, support the following HTTP methods:
+#### All endpoints, except /sessions and /userbooks, support the following HTTP methods:

 ```GET /``` Get all